 3D extension of the molecule in space

-7th lecture

 New descriptors for size and shape

-- Descriptors such as the globularity are correlated to the molecular weight and the number of hydrogen atoms + Replaced by three terms derived from the molecular geometry
+- Descriptors such as the globularity are correlated to the molecular weight and the number of hydrogen atoms

++ Replaced by three terms derived from the molecular geometry

-BBB-model with 12 descriptors Descriptors mainly from QM calculations: electrostatic surface, principal components of the geometry, H-bond properties
+BBB-model with 12 descriptors

+Descriptors mainly from QM calculations: electrostatic surface, principal components of the geometry, H-bond properties

-ADME - historical development 1960 Corwin Hansch QSAR for small data sets logP for toxicity 1980 in vitro studies replace in vivo studies 1990 first in silico ADME models (computers) docking into protein structures homology modeling of proteins (CYP P450) 1997 Lipinski's rule of five for absorption 2002 X-ray structure of human CYP2C9 2004 X-ray structure of human CYP3A4 (1TQN.pdb) 2005 X-ray structure of human CYP2D6 (2F9Q.pdb) Web-based online tools A number of institutes and companies have put up servers for the prediction of ADME related properties.
+ADME - historical development

+1960 Corwin HanschQSAR for small data setslogP for toxicity

+- 1980 in vitro studies replace in vivo studies - 1990 first in silico ADME (computer) models,docking into protein structures,homology modeling of proteins (CYP P450) - 1997 Lipinski's rule of five for (passive) absorption - 2003 X-ray structure of human CYP2C9 (10G2.pdb) - 2004 X-ray structure of human CYP3A4 (1TQN.pdb) - 2005 X-ray structure of human CYP2D6 (2F9Q.pdb) - 2015 Routine use of machine learning for ADME property prediction

+Web-based online tools

+A number of institutes and companies have put up servers for the prediction of ADME related properties.

 Usually these apply Java-applets that allow drawing molecules, allow input either as SMILES string or one of the may 3D coordinate files.

-A summary inlcuding hyperlinks is offered by the Virtual Laboratory http://146.107.217.178/online.html Lit.
+A summary including hyperlinks is offered by the Virtual Laboratory http://146.107.217.178/online.html

+Lit.
 I.V.
 Tetko, Mini Rev.Med.Chem.
 8 (2003) 809.

 I.V.
 Tetko et al., J.Comput.-Aided Mol.Des.
 19 (2005) 453.